PelionIoT/mbed-os-example-pelion-psoc64/README.md

 - If the firmware update campaign fails to start
     - If a campaign is launched when there is an existing campaign ongoing that targets the same device(s), then the new campaign can get stuck in "draft" mode.
     - To stop an ongoing campaign, go to the Pelion device management portal, select Firmware update > Update campaigns, click the active campaign, then click **Stop**.
+    - If the device management console reports that the manifest was rejected, you may have accidentally reinitilized the update certificate.
+If this is the case, erase the internal storage with the command `pyocd erase -s 0x101C0000-0x101C9000`, reset the board, and try again.

 - If the device does not start downloading the update
     - Ensure that the firmware version is set correctly in the correct section of **cytfm_pelion_policy.json** in X.Y format.